Testimony of the Day

 1 tsp Celtic sea salt

-4 (10 inch) bamboo skewers, soaked in water for 20 minutes
+4 (10 inches) bamboo skewers, soaked in water for 20 minutes

 1 tomato, sliced